 Be sure to visit Dok-Ondar’s Den of Antiquities where the eponymous owner, an Ithorian, is on hand to oversee the shop.
 You could try to haggle with him over holocrons and other rare items, but you should know that he drives a hard bargain.
 The imposing Dok-Ondar, another stunning example of Disney’s animatronic prowess, literally talks out of the side of his mouth.

 Other shops, which are housed in the marketplace’s stalls, include Toydarian Toymaker, Black Spire Outfitters, and First Order Cargo (where you can stock up on goods from the nefarious empire, if that’s your thing).

 Tips and Tricks

-- In order to accommodate the massive crowds expected to descend on the two lands, Disney has indicated that it will not offer FastPass+ reservations at Disney World or Fastpass/MaxPass reservations at Disneyland for the two attractions at Galaxy's Edge.
+- In order to accommodate the crowds it expects to descend on the two lands, Disney has indicated that it will not offer FastPass+ reservations at Disney World or Fastpass/MaxPass reservations at Disneyland for the two attractions at Galaxy's Edge.
 Expect long lines and wait times.
 When (and if) Disney does allow attraction reservations, be sure to take advantage of Disneyland’s Fastpass and its MaxPass programs as well as Disney World’s My Disney Experience and Fastpass+ programs.

 - Consider using the single-rider lines at the attractions.
-It's likely you wouldn't be able to ride with your friends or family members, but you you'd probably knock a fair amount of time off of your waits in the queues.
+It's likely you wouldn't be able to ride with your friends or family members, but you'd probably knock a fair amount of time off of your waits in the queues.